fhidalgor/mutagenesis_visualization/docs/doc4b_plotting_stats.rst

 Pymol
 -----

-Method reviewed in this section:
+Class reviewed in this section:
-    - :meth:`mutagenesis_visualization.Screen.pymol`
+    - :class:`mutagenesis_visualization.main.pymol.pymol.Pymol`

 The data can be visualized on a Pymol object using ``object.pymol``.
 It